 Vitamin B-5 (Pantothenic Acid): Helps to lower the negative effects of stress and is vital for proper adrenal function.
-B-5 is helpful for adrenal fatigue and also necessary for a healthy metabolism.
+B-5 is helpful for adrenal fatigue, anxiety, acne, insomnia and also necessary for a healthy metabolism.

 Vitamin B-6 (Pyridoxine): Helps regulate the nervous system and produce the neurotransmitters dopamine and serotonin.
 B-6 is important for the control of anxiety, depression, fatigue, irritability and mood swings.
 B-6 helps to process fats and proteins and also helps to control cravings and weight gain that often arise when you stop smoking.

 Vitamin B-7 (Biotin): Essential for the breaking down of nutritional carbohydrates, fats, and proteins.
 Helps to stabilize blood sugar levels, strengthen hair and nails, as well as helping the body get rid of toxins.

 Vitamin B-9 (Folic Acid): Folic Acid is essential for proper functioning of the nervous system and reducing the chances of birth defects.
 Folic acid supplements have been used to help treat depression and enhance antidepressant drugs.

 Studies show that people who are lacking in folic acid do not respond as well to antidepressants, and it also plays a part in mood regulation.
 It lowers the effects of nicotine on the lungs and protects from cell damage which may contribute to getting cancer.